FvD/harper/harper-lite.md

 objectives:
   - "Some learning objective."
   - "Some other learning objective."
-prerequisites:
+requires:
-  - "some glossary term"
+  - "a glossary term"
-  - "some other glossary term"
+  - "a skill"
-definitions:
+teaches:
   - "a term defined in this lesson"
-  - "some other term defined in this lesson"
+  - "a skill taught in this lesson"
 notes: >
   One or more sentences describing things instructors ought to know, formatted with Markdown.
   For example, the notes could explain how long the lesson usually takes to do.